dnephin/plsdo/README.md

 * `_plsdo_help_task_name_width=12` - width of  the task name column printed by help.
 Set to a larger value if you have tasks with longer names.

-The following bash options will be set when `plusdo.sh` is sourced.
+The following bash options will be set when `plsdo.sh` is sourced.
 You may choose to unset them after sourcing the file.

 ```sh